Table of Contents

 Cassia alata is a medicinal plant found growing in open wastelands near watery places.
-It is native to Southern North America and was introduced in India.
+It is native to Southern North America, and was introduced in India.
 It is commonly known as Ringworm Bush, Dadrughna, Dadmardan, Dadmari (Daad=Ringworm), etc. due to its effectiveness against ringworm.

-Cassia alata is one of the oldest known medicinal plant of Central America where people used it for curing skin diseases, worms, fever, bites of insects etc. It is used throughout Asia Pacific to treat ringworms, goiter, hook worm infestation, sexually transmitted diseases, constipation and other skin diseases.
+Cassia alata is one of the oldest known medicinal plant of Central America where people used it for curing skin diseases, worms, fever, bites of insects, etc. It is used throughout Asia Pacific to treat ringworms, goiter, hook worm infestation, sexually transmitted diseases, constipation, and other skin diseases.

 Cassia alata is a medium growing, soft wooded shrub reaching up to height of 6-8 feet.
 Its leaves are paripinnately compound with leaflets 8-14 pairs, 3-19 x 2.7-5.7 cm, oblong from an oblique base, entire, obtuse or retuse.

 The botanical name of Ringworm Bush is Cassia alata.
 Its synonym is Senna alata (L.) Roxb.
 It belongs to plant family Caesalpiniaceae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.